backstage/backstage/docs/overview/background.md

 ---
 id: background
 title: The Spotify Story
-# prettier-ignore
+# prettier-ignore: ""
+description:
-description: Backstage was born out of necessity at Spotify.
+  Backstage was born out of necessity at Spotify.
 We found that as we grew, our infrastructure was becoming more fragmented, our engineers less productive.
 ---

 Backstage was born out of necessity at Spotify.
 We found that as we grew, our